• Skip to main content

 Learn More

 College class schedules rarely fit with yours, and tuition is prohibitive.
 Learn music theory on your own time, in the comfort of your home!
-Get two FREE video lessons and test your progress with worksheets and answer keys.
+Go to our Music Theory Lessons page.

 Free Video Lessons